markknol/console-log-viewer/README.md

 #### Features
 * Pause/resume the console logs by pressing the ► button
+* Clicking on a javascript-error opens the source
 * Switch top/bottom alignment by pressing the ↕ button in the console.
 To start bottom-aligned, use `console_at_bottom=true` in the url.

 _[1] .. depends on your copy/paste skills_